A New Valuation Term: EBITDA-C

 Valuations will depend on whether the resulting performance on the bottom line is viewed as temporary or permanent.

 · If temporary, it will be helpful to try to quantify the impact on EBITDA as if COVID had not occurred.
+However, if COVID impacts continue to drag on, it may become more difficult to define what is “temporary”, and what may actually be more permanent than once thought.

 · If permanent, then it makes more sense to try to forecast the longer-term impacts on profitability.
 This includes changes to the company’s revenue and expenses as well as the competitive environment and the subject industry as a whole.